Mr Mike Hayton

 Return to activities of daily living

-It is my advice to keep the wound dry until healed at about 7-10 days.
+It is my advice to keep the wound covered, clean and dry until healed at about 7-10 days.

-Return to driving : The hand needs to have full control of the steering wheel and left hand the gear stick.
+Return to driving : At all times you need to be able to handle your car in an emergency such as swerve out of the way of a dog or avoid a collision.
+The hand needs to have full control of the steering wheel and left hand the gear stick.
 It is probable advisable to delay return to driving for a few days.
+Everyone is different and you will need to make an informed decision as to whether you can control the car.

-Return to work : Everyone has different work environments.
-Return to heavy manual labour should be prevented for approximately 4-6 weeks.
-Early return to heavy work may cause the tendons and nerve to scar into the released ligament.
-Please ask your surgeon for advice on this.
+Return to work : Everyone has different work environments and it may be wise to seek advice from your surgeon on this.
+Light desk based activities may resume immediately post surgery but a return to heavy manual labour should be prevented for approximately 4-6 weeks.
+Premature return to heavy work may cause the tendons and nerve to scar into the released ligament.

-Overall, greater than 95% are happy with the result.
+More than 95% of patients are happy with the result.
 However complications can occur.

 There are complications specific to Carpal Tunnel Release and also general complications associated with hand surgery.